contentful/storageroom-to-contentful.rb/README.md

   "price_range": 2,
 }
 ```
-To convert the data as a String, select action 3 from the menu.
+To convert the data as a String, select action '4' from the menu.

-##Step 4:
+##Step 5:
-To import all entries from JSON files to Contentful platform, select action 4 from the menu.
+To import all entries from JSON files to Contentful platform, select action '5' from the menu.

+##Step 6:
+To publish all entries on Contentful, select action '6' from the menu.
+In the case of an unsuccessful publication,there will be displayed error message

 ##Script execution: